YubicoLabs/passkey-workshop/docs/docs/high_assurance/relying_party/registration.md

 }
 ```

-We will need to persist this information in the database.
-We update the table schema that is utilized for our credential repository (see [our initial version](/docs/architecture/relying-party.md)) accordingly:
+We will need to persist this information in the database by updating the table schema that is utilized for our credential repository (see [our initial version](/docs/architecture/relying-party.md)) accordingly:

 ```sql
 CREATE TABLE credential_registrations (